 But then again, maybe some Tibetan lama did telepathically write them through her.
 I for one believe this to be entirely possible.
 I am also open to that person having been the 9th Panchen Lama, or someone else.
 In my way of thinking all insights and ideas are channeled from somewhere (be it our own minds or the minds of someone else).
 As someone who walks in many circles (Theosophical, Integral, and other esoteric traditions), I find a lot of depth in the Bailey material that makes me believe it is entirely possible that such depth of wisdom could have come from a mind apart from Bailey’s, who then telepathically inspired her.

-One reason I am open to the notion of there having been a Tibetan telepathically working with Bailey is precisely because the teachings themselves continue to hold up.
+Another reason I am open to the notion of there having been a Tibetan telepathically working with Alice Bailey is precisely because the teachings themselves continue to hold up.
 I find it fascinating that over 100 years after she started writing her books, we are still barely beginning to understand her works.
-Personally, to me then these ideas are highly evolved and could very well have come from an advanced mind in or out of the physical body.
+Personally, for me then it is the ideas in these books are most important, and yes I am open to the notion that a highly evolved being could have communicated these ideas to her in or out of the physical body.
 I just don’t know for sure.
 And, honestly it doesn’t matter that much to me.
-What matters more are the teachings themselves, which is why this blog exists and why I spend so much of my life trying to understand them, share them, and most important of all try to apply them!
+What matters are the teachings themselves, which is why this blog exists.
+The teachings are also why I spend so much of my life trying to understand them, share them, and most important — try to apply them!
 I encourage you to do the same.